Akhi-laa/Akhi-laa/README.md

 **Tools:** MySQL · Power BI · DAX

-The investigation identified six customers with unusually high claim rates and approximately ₹103K in approved refunds associated with them.
+The investigation identified six customers with unusually high claim rates, associated with approximately ₹103K in approved refunds.
 The analysis also uncovered how customer-level behavior could make an otherwise legitimate seller appear responsible, and identified an investigator audit-quality issue through a separate audit analysis.

 [View the GreenShield project →](https://github.com/Akhi-laa/greenshield-refund-abuse)